![]() |

 5) Each application and each request for amendment shall be signed by the applicant, licensee, or a person duly authorized in writing to act for and on the licensee or applicant's behalf.

-6) Each application shall identify the radiation safety officer.
+6) Each application shall identify the Radiation Safety Officer.
 The proposed activities shall be under the same administrative control for radiation safety purposes and the same radiation protection program.

 7) An application may request authority to receive, possess, utilize, manufacture, distribute, transfer, own or acquire radioactive material or devices or equipment utilizing or producing radioactive materials.
 The request can include one or more of these activities.

-B) Contain the information identified in Section 330.280(m) of this Part.
+B) Shall contain the information identified in Section 330.280(m); or

 9) For each location to be listed on the license as an authorized use location, the applicant shall submit: